Operation Green Hunt

-Operation Green Hunt is the name used by the Indian media to describe the "all-out offensive by paramilitary forces and the states forces" against the Naxalites.
+Operation Green Hunt is the name used by the Indian media to describe the "all-out offensive by paramilitary forces and the state forces" against the Naxalites.

-The term was coined by the Chhattisgarh police officials to describe one successful drive against the Communist Party of India (Maoist) in the state.
+The term was coined by the Chhattisgarh police officials to describe one successful drive against the banned Communist Party of India (Maoist) in the state.
 It was erroneously used by the media to describe the wider anti-Naxalite operations; the government of India does not use the term "Operation Green Hunt" to describe its anti-Naxalite offensive.

 Planning and implementation

-A fleet of Mi-17 V5 has been deployed against the Maoists by the Indian Air Force.
+A fleet of Mi-17 V5s were deployed by the Indian Air Force to assist counter-insurgency efforts.

 In October 2009, the Central Reserve Police Force (CRPF) announced that it was in the final stages of planning the offensive and had received approval from the Union-led government.
 The Commando Battalion for Resolute Action (CoBRA) would take the lead in the operations against Maoist insurgents.
-But in September 2009, the media had already reported a "massive three day joint operation" by the CoBRA and Chhattisgarh police against the Maoists in Dantewada.
+However, media had already reported in September 2009, a "massive three-day joint operation" by the CoBRA and Chhattisgarh police against the Maoists in Dantewada.

 In November 2009, the first phase of the operation began in Gadchiroli district.
 As many as 18 companies of the central paramilitary forces were moved into the area in anticipation of the operation.

 In April 2010, Mark Sofer had a conversation with Buddhadeb Bhattacharjee and M. K. Narayanan on the subject of the "Maoist extremism" and West Bengal's internal security, and offered assistance by Israel in the state's battle against the Maoists.

 In 2009, the government of India had decided to move 80,000 central paramilitary personnel to wage offensive against the Maoists, strengthened by a fleet of 10 armed helicopters from the Indian Air Force.
 On 3 January 2013, the government of India said it would deploy 10,000 more central paramilitary personnel in Bastar, Odisha and some parts of Jharkhand.
 By May 2013, about 84,000 troops from the CRPF had been stationed in the Red corridor.

 Apart from the paramilitary personnel, the SAPF personnel deployed in operations against the Maoists are estimated to number around 200,000.
 In his analysis in March 2014, Gautam Navlakha has claimed that 286,200 CRPF personnel along with 100,000 personnel from other central paramilitary forces and the SAPF are now engaged in the offensive against Maoist insurgents in 10 states of India.
 On 8 June 2014, the Minister of Home Affairs officially approved the deployment of another 10,000 troops from the paramilitary forces to fight against the Maoists in Chhattisgarh.